-The proposed bill would amend current statutes by requiring the Arizona Corporation Commission (ACC) to conduct a grid security review at least every two years, or as part of its integrated resource planning process or biennial transmission assessment.
-This review would involve each investor-owned public service corporation evaluating technologies to protect against physical and cyberattacks, assessing risks associated with electromagnetic pulses, and updating their cybersecurity and grid protection protocols for ACC review.
-The ACC would also confirm that these corporations have active protocols in place and assess their adequacy, making recommendations for improvements as necessary.
+The proposed bill would amend current statutes by requiring the Arizona Corporation Commission (ACC) to conduct a grid security review at least every two years or as part of its integrated resource planning process or biennial transmission assessment.
+This review would necessitate that each investor-owned public service corporation evaluate technologies to protect against physical and cyberattacks, assess the risks associated with electromagnetic pulses, and update their cybersecurity and grid protection protocols for ACC review.
+The ACC would also be responsible for confirming that these corporations have active protocols in place and determining the adequacy of those protocols.

-Additionally, the bill stipulates that all information related to the reviews, including plans and protocols, will not be open to public inspection.
-It emphasizes the state's policy to diversify energy generation assets to enhance grid reliability and prepare for potential electromagnetic pulse effects through coordinated government and private sector efforts.
-The bill modifies existing language to reflect these new requirements and clarifies the ACC's authority to adopt and amend review processes as deemed reasonable and in the public interest.
+Additionally, the bill stipulates that all information related to the reviews, including plans and protocols, would not be open to public inspection.
+It emphasizes the state's policy to diversify energy generation assets and prepare for electromagnetic pulse effects through coordinated government and private-sector efforts.
+The ACC would have the authority to adopt and modify the order regarding the frequency of these reviews as deemed reasonable and in the public interest.

 Senate Engrossed Version: 40-360.14